“Does the car seem to be swivelling a bit, or is that just me?”

 Mistake #2: I planned to drive somewhere without cell service in the middle of the night

 Our initial plan was to stay at the Milford Sound lodge both Friday and Saturday night.
 However, the previous weekend, gale winds and freezing rain had prevented me and my group from doing the Mueller Hut overnight tramp and we’d been rescheduled for the following Sunday night (the last night of the season).

 Back at the car, we used headlamps to evaluate our situation.
-I was correct – we had a spare tire!
-Upon further inspection however, we realized the spare was not at all similar to the other tires on the car.
+To my surprise, I was correct – we had a spare tire!
+Upon further inspection, however, we realized the spare was not at all similar to the other tires on the car.
 It was narrower and taller and had different bolts and it was completely and utterly useless.